TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 44/Isaiah 44.27.md

 ---

-that saith to the deep, Be dry, and I will dry up thy rivers;
+who says to the deep, 'Be dry,' and 'I will dry up your rivers;'